Last updated on August 17, 2026

 Who Is Brawl For?

-Life totals going from 40 to 25 and the number of players from 4 to 2 affects how aggro functions in Brawl.
+Life totals going from 40 to 25 and the number of players from four to two affects how aggro functions in Brawl.
 You can play more traditional, low-to-the-ground aggro strategies with loads of cheap creatures.
-Aggressive strategies suffer in Commander, where you need to deal 120 damage to take out a pod and get outclassed by the bigger plays the format is known for, but aggro thrives in Brawl.
+Aggressive strategies suffer in Commander, where opponents start with a collective 120 life, and the get outclassed by the bigger plays the format is known for, but aggro thrives in Brawl.

-Brawl can also be an excellent format for players who have deep Arena collections but aren't interested in the gameplay offered by Historic, Pioneer, or Timeless.
-It gives you a place to play your old Standard cards without worrying much about metas (though there is one) or anything like that.
+Brawl can also be an excellent format for players who have deep Arena collections but aren't interested in the gameplay offered by alternative Arena formats.
+It gives you a place to play your old Standard cards without worrying much about metas (though there certainly is one).

 Brawl-Legal Sets